grinnell-cs/csc151-images/pages/syllabus.md

 : 3 times per week, a peer educator will hold a supplementary session where they might offer a review of concepts from class or practice problems.
 You should show up at the start of the session and stay until the end.

 Informal time
 : You are encouraged to come to our classroom to study and work at any time that the room is not reserved for class or a meeting.
-This is an opportunity to studycollaborate with peers and form community.
+This is an opportunity to study with peers and form community.

 Office hours
 : Your instructor will hold office hours each week.
 This time is for you to meet with your instructor and talk about any course related matter that you like\!